 Soon after her death I made online connections, gained support which in turn led to me giving the support too, six months later became an admin on a pregnancy loss forum, where I continue to do so now.

-But I wanted to do more; late 2014, early 2015 I was approached with an idea to be part of a new centre in Chard, which would include a Pregnancy and Infant Loss Support Group.
+But I wanted to do more; late 2014, early 2015 I was approached with an offer of a venue within a new centre in Chard, where they wanted to include my Pregnancy and Infant Loss Support Group idea.

 Being a little nervous about doing it alone, I contacted Mel Scott from baby loss charity Towards Tomorrow Together to see if they’d be interested in supporting the group, in May 2016 (Melody’s original due date month) my dream became a reality when Melody’s Voices was born.